Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

 In Fig.~\ref{fig:cl_log_si}(a), we compare CL spectra extracted from shell-4 and from the bottom homogeneous region (A) and the top part (C) of shell-5.
 They are normalized and shifted vertically for clarity.
 The low-energy peak observed on RT CL spectra around 1.2--1.3~eV (dashed lines in Fig.~\ref{fig:cl_log_si}(a) left) is attributed to Si-related complex defects~\cite{Kressel:1969,Chiang:1975,Pavesi:1992}.
 The main emission peak can be fitted following the method developed in Ref.~\cite{Chen:2019a}.
 However, for the two thinner luminescence peaks of shell-4 and shell-5 (A), the electron concentration is probably below the degeneration threshold and the electron Fermi level $E_{fc}$ cannot be deduced accurately.
-In contrast, the top region (C) of shell-5 exhibits a broad, blueshifted CL spectrum consistent with a high electron concentration in this region.
-Its main emission peak (RT) is nicely fitted with $E_g=1.364$~eV, $E_{fc}$=0.152~eV, $\gamma=29$~meV, and $kT=38$~meV.
+In contrast, the top region (C) of shell-5 exhibits a broad, blueshifted CL spectrum, which is consistent with a high electron concentration in this region.
+The crystal phase mixing and defect luminescence cannot explain such a large blueshift of the CL peak (peak position 40 meV higher than the RT undoped GaAs bandgap).
+The main emission peak (RT) is nicely fitted with $E_g=1.364$~eV, $E_{fc}$=0.152~eV, $\gamma=29$~meV, and $kT=38$~meV.
 An effective higher carrier temperature is reflected from the slower decrease of the high-energy tail of the CL spectrum, as compared with the two other CL spectra.
 This may be related to the k-conservation in the radiative recombination of electrons above the degenerate Fermi level with holes that are not thermalized to the band edge~\cite{Mergenthaler:2017}.
 The electron Fermi level of 152~meV corresponds to an electron concentration of 5.1$\times 10^{18}$~cm$^{-3}$~\cite{Chen:2019a}.